UzEE/contact-list-demo/README.md

 ```

 Sails should now be up and running on [http://localhost:1337](http://localhost:1337).
 Next we need to setup and launch our Ember.js app.
+Start a new terminal session and go
+to the project directory.
+Then run:

 ```
-> cd ..
 > cd web-app
 > npm install
 > bower install